 United States of America Involvement in World War I

-There’s also a good section on the United States of America.
-The American Expeditionary Force was vital in the final victory and the story is covered in a special section which has a recreation of an American camp.
+There’s also an excellent section on the United States of America.
+The American Expeditionary Force was vital in the final victory and the story beautiful in a special section that has a recreation of an American camp.

-A more lighthearted section deals with everyday objects from the front and the home front.
-Starting out as a way to combat boredom and to make life easier with items like lighters and oil lamps, the objects quickly developed into ‘trench art’, real works of art such as the delightful mandolins made out of Adrian helmets.
+A more lighthearted section deals with everyday objects from the war front and the home front.
+Starting as a way to combat boredom and to make life easier with items like lighters and oil lamps, the objects quickly developed into ‘trench art,’ real works of art such as the delightful mandolins made out of Adrian helmets.

 - 35 countries involved in the fighting